books

 The Internet Con: How to Seize the Means of Computation (cory doctorow)

-if you’ve been following cory doctorow for any period of time, this hits on a lot of the same hobby horses. on balance there’s a lot to agree with him here. there’s not much in terms of new ground that’s trod here. this had the vibe of needing to generate some cash as opposed to coming up with some new concepts that get explored deeply.
+if you’ve been following cory doctorow for any period of time, this rides a lot of the same hobby horses. on balance there’s a lot to agree with him here. there’s not much in terms of new ground that’s trod here. this had the vibe of needing to generate cash as opposed to coming up with new concepts that get explored deeply.

-to be fair, i kind of feel like i should go back and see if i missed something. on the other hand, i’m kind of close to this stuff.
+to be fair, i feel like i should go back and see if i missed something. on the other hand, i’m kind of close to this stuff on a daily basis.

 the comfort crisis (michael easter)